stoerr/chatGPTtools/docs/dictation/spec/spec.md

-# Dictation app using OpenAI whisper
+# Dictation app using OpenAI Whisper

 ## Basic idea

 The dictation app should be a simple web app that allows the user to dictate text into a textarea.
 While the user is pressing the "Dictate" button, the app should listen to the user's voice.
-When the user releases the "Dictate" button, the app should send the recorded audio to the OpenAI whisper API and insert the result into the textarea at the current cursor position. ("Push to talk" approach.)
+When the user releases the "Dictate" button, the app should send the recorded audio to the OpenAI Whisper API and insert the result into the textarea at the current cursor position. ("Push to talk" approach.)
 Beside the "Dictate" button, there should now also be a "Fixup" button that, when clicked, will send the current text in the textarea to ChatGPT for corrections and reformatting.
 Additionally, there should be a dropdown list with "en" and "de" as options, which is used for the language parameter of the Whisper API.

-## webpage index.html
+## Webpage index.html

-Using Bootstrap - a card spanning the whole browser window with the headline "Dictation", at the bottom there is a button row with 4 buttons: "Dictate", "Fixup", and "Help".
+Using Bootstrap - a card spanning the whole browser window with the headline "Dictation", at the bottom there is a button row with 5 buttons: "Dictate", "Fixup", "Undo", "Help", and "Terms".
 The design should be modern, with rounded edges and a light bright silvery metallic look, a bit like MacOS, with a bit of a 3D effect.
 There should be some space between the buttons.
-The rest of the screen is filled with a textarea.
+Below the main textarea, there is an additional textarea for relevant terms, which can help the dictation service understand specific spellings.
+This textarea should be 10% of the size of the main textarea.
 It should load `dictation.js` and the library `recorder.js` from [https://cdnjs.cloudflare.com/ajax/libs/recorderjs/0.1.0/recorder.js](https://cdnjs.cloudflare.com/ajax/libs/recorderjs/0.1.0/recorder.js)

 IDs for the relevant elements are:

 - "dictation-textarea" for the textarea
+- "dictation-termsarea" for the terms textarea
 - "dictation-dictate" for the "Dictate" button
 - "dictation-fixup" for the "Fixup" button
 - "dictation-undo" for the "Undo" button